-I was going to Washington every Monday morning and coming back Friday evening for about a month, because we were trying to see how to put a congressional resolution together, and I was working with Larry30 and Tim Geithner31, David Lipton32 and Bob Rubin to get a bail-out package.
-There was skepticism to hostility in Congress about doing anything like this.
-There was actually resistance at the
+I was going to Washington every Monday morning and coming back Friday evening for about a month, because we were trying to see how to put a congressional resolu-

-26 Miguel de la Madrid, President of Mexico, 1982-1986; died in 2012.
+Miguel de la Madrid, President of Mexico, 1982-1986; died in 2012.

-27 Robert E. Rubin and Jacob Weisberg, In an Uncertain World (Random House 2004).
+Robert E. Rubin and Jacob Weisberg, In an Uncertain World (Random House 2004).

-28 Secretary of Finance and Public Credit, 1988-1994.
+Secretary of Finance and Public Credit, 1988-1994.

-29 Jaime Serra Puche, served 28 days as Secretary of Finance and Public Credit in December 1994.
+Jaime Serra Puche, served 28 days as Secretary of Finance and Public Credit in December 1994.